Comparative analysis of phase-field and intrinsic cohesive zone models for fracture simulations in multiphase materials with interfaces: Investigation of the influence of the microstructure on the fracture properties: Results

 \subsection{Microstructural Optimization Pathway}

-In this section, a comprehensive analysis is carried out to illustrate the combined influence of interface mechanical characteristics and geometric attributes of inclusions on the fracture properties of particulate composite materials.
-It is shown that the spatial distribution of inclusions has an influence on the fracture properties of multiphase materials.
-For further information, interested readers are referred to \cite{singh2023optimization}.
-The aim of this study is to highlight not only the importance of the spatial distribution of inclusions but also the corresponding interface properties in the design optimization of composites, a factor that is often overlooked in many publications.
-To this end, the effects of the spatial distribution of the inclusions and interface mechanical properties are analyzed individually.
+This section provides a comprehensive analysis of how interfacial mechanical properties, geometric features of inclusions and voids affect the fracture properties of particulate composites.
+The study shows that the spatial distribution of inclusions influences the fracture properties of multiphase materials.
+The main purpose of this section is to highlight the importance of the spatial distribution of inclusions, interface properties and the presence of voids within the microstructure in optimising composite design, which are often overlooked in many studies.

-\subsubsection{Impact of inclusion spatial distribution}
+\subsubsection{Impact of Inclusion Spatial Distribution}

-The influence of the spatial distribution of the inclusions is investigated by examining four unique microstructures with ellipsoid aggregate particles, as depicted in Figure \ref{Inc_topology_crack}.
-Each of the models under study comprises three phases: matrix, inclusion, and interface zone.
-All the analyzed microstructures maintain the same volume fraction for both the inclusion and interface and are discretized by using a uniform mesh size of 0.15 mm.
-The boundary conditions for the finite element analysis are provided in Figure \ref{figure_b}.
+The influence of inclusion distribution is investigated using four unique microstructures with ellipsoidal aggregate particles, shown in Figure~\ref{Inc_topology_crack}.
+Each model consists of three phases: matrix, inclusion and interface zone, with the same volume fraction for inclusion and interface, and is discretised with a uniform mesh size of 0.05 mm.
+The boundary conditions for the finite element analysis are shown in Figure~\ref{bc_gem}.

-As can be seen in the second raw of Figure \ref{Inc_topology_crack}, the significant influence of the distribution of the aggregate and consequently the spatial distribution of the interface on the simulated fracture paths is evident.
-This influence is particularly evident in Figure \ref{c}, where the strategic placement of two aggregate particles resulted in the entire fracture of the sample occurring through two primary cracks.
-The formation and progression of these two primary cracks can significantly improve the fracture toughness of the material.
-As shown in Figure \ref{topology_property}, the dissipated fracture energy ratio of the model shown in Figure \ref{c} is approximately twice as high compared to the model with only one inclusion in Figure \ref{a}.
-This scenario demonstrates the potential to design composites with improved fracture characteristics by strategically positioning inclusions.
+As shown in the second row of Figure~\ref{Inc_topology_crack}, the distribution of the inclusions, and consequently the interface, has a significant effect on the simulated fracture paths.
+This effect is particularly evident in Figure~\ref{type3}, where the strategic placement of two aggregate particles causes the entire fracture to occur through two primary cracks, improving the fracture toughness of the material.
+As can be seen in Figure~\ref{topology_property}, the dissipated fracture energy in Figure~\ref{type3} is approximately 45\% higher that of the single inclusion model in Figure~\ref{type1}, demonstrating the potential for improving fracture properties through strategic inclusion placement.